cjdelisle/cjdns/README.md

   * irc://irc.EFNet.org/#cjdns
   * http://chat.efnet.org:9090/?channels=%23cjdns&Login=Login

-NOTE: If you're just interested in setting up a local VPN between your computers, this step is not necessary.
+NOTE: If you're just interested in setting up a local network between your own computers, this step is not necessary.

 3: Fill in your friend's info.
 ------------------------------